se-edu/addressbook-level25/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. The system should be able to run in 32-bit and 64-bit systems.
-6. The system should be intuitive and user-friendly.
-7. The system should be stable with minimal crashes.
-8. The system should log crash reports.
-9. The system should respond within 1 seconds.
-10. Should work even without internet access.

 ## Appendix D : Glossary

 ##### Mainstream OS